e2ebridge/bpmn/README.md

 We are working on a simple browser based BPMN 2.0 editor also utilizing Node.js as backend.
 You may learn more about our efforts and other Node.js packages on [http://e2ebridge.com](http://e2ebridge.com).

-The e2e-transaction-logger package can optionnaly be used.
-The transaction log files generated are a good view of the transitions and requests.
-The [E2E Dashboards](http://docu.e2ebridge.com/E2E+Dashboards) use them to provide graphical views of your processes.
+The e2e-transaction-logger package can be used optionally.
+The generated transaction log files enable the [E2E Dashboards](http://docu.e2ebridge.com/E2E+Dashboards) to provide graphical views of your processes.

 Installation
 ------------